Egida/Pitraix/README.md

 # Cross-platform with some sneaky 1-days
 Pitraix works on windows 7 all way to windows 11 as well as linux

-it has ability to automatically privilege escalate on linux and windows
+it has ability to automatically privilege escalate on both, linux and windows.

 on linux it does so by keylogging password when user runs "sudo" or "doas"